SalesforceCommerceCloud/pwa-kit/packages/commerce-sdk-react/README.md

 Since mutations changes data on the server, the cache entries that are potentially affected by the mutation is automatically invalidated.

-For example, a `addItemToBasket` mutation will automatically invalidate `getBasket`  and `customerBaskets` query
+For example, a `addItemToBasket` mutation will automatically invalidate `useBasket`  and `useCustomerBaskets` queries.

 ## Ultilities